apiaryio/apiaryio.github.com/_posts/2018-04-09-Evolving-Embed.md

 ### Event Hooks

 Embed instances provide event hooks.
-To fully harness the power of Embed you need to know which event hooks are available, in what order are these hooks called, and what is available during these calls.
-The event hooks have a direct relationship to the overall Embed lifecycle.
+Event hooks have a direct relationship with Embed lifecycle.
+It is now possible for example to implement a loading indicator that will show a spinning wheel while the documentation is loading.

 ```js